paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `pagination`

 #### PAGINATION TYPE
 - Regular/irregular.
 A regular numbering respects the logical order of the pages.
 An irregular numbering shows errors or incompleteness in numbering the pages.
+We consider as irregular repeated series of regular paginations (e.g.: pages 1-20 signed ⲁ-ⲕ followed by pages 21-40 signed again ⲁ-ⲕ).
 - DB id: `pagtype`

 #### PAGINATION POSITION
 -	Top-left / -right / -central / -inner / -outer.
 Position of the page numbers on the page.
 It is usually written in the upper margin.
 The position may vary: near the inner margin, in the centre or near the outer margin.
-For the leaves where no binding traces are visible or inferable, "left" or "right" is used.
+For the leaves where recto and verso cannot be identified, "left" or "right" is used.
 - DB id: `pagposition`

 #### NOTES ON PAGINATION